DailyRoundup

 POST /dailyroundup/changes/{change_id}/ack Acknowledge an applied change

-POST /dailyroundup/sync Accept and apply Reminders-side changes
+POST /dailyroundup/sync Accept Reminders-side changes (returns 202 with job_id for async polling)

 GET /dailyroundup/sync/status Return per-list sync statistics